 SEWA aims to develop a whole person in their intellectual, personal, social, emotional and social growth.
 Learners engaged in this program are expected to be life-long learners and through experiential learning develop as active citizens, caring and compassionate humans.
 Students of classes VI to X take on projects that help them to connect to their surroundings, develop responsibility towards a cause and also inculcate DIY confidence.

 STRAND 4 Health & Activity Card (for record)

-Library has over 12000 volumes which include books, videos, DVDs, CDs, subscription to periodicals which are added to continually.
-The library also provides students and teachers with a range of reference books, encyclopaedia, journals and newspapers and internet facilities to enrich their classroom activities and knowledge.
+Library has over 12000 volumes which include books, videos, DVDs, and CDs.
+Subscription to periodicals is added to continually.
+The library also provides students and teachers with a range of reference books, encyclopaedia, journals, newspapers, and internet facilities to enrich their classroom learning and knowledge.